Bri9k/killikuthe/doc/functionalities.md

 * Grant request- see view of all requests for keys which you posses- once request is granted, all other requests for same key from 'you' to be dismissed, entry made into log, holdership of key officially transferred.

 * Show user- status of keys which he can access, pending requests from user, pending requests for user- either as a form, with multiple rows and buttons in each row which he/she can submit or as a dropdown, chosing one will give information about that

+* Whether lab is open or not open- in case it is open, only then can you pick up or place key there ADDITIONAL, LATER

+* Whether person can use a particular key